-Both bloggers and sex therapists are all abuzz with this Kivin Method, and many are claiming that it provides orgasms within 5-10 minutes for any vulva owner.
+Both bloggers and sex therapists are all abuzz with this Kivin Method.
+Many are even claiming that it provides orgasms within 5-10 minutes for any vulva owner.
 We believe it’s important not to be goal-oriented about sex having to lead to orgasm, and that faster isn’t necessarily better.
 However, The Kivin Method claims to increase the intensity of orgasms, and enhance overall pleasure, and we are down to support that!

 Even if you are in a great oral sex routine already, and consistently experiencing pleasure and orgasms, it’s good to be receptive to experiencing pleasure in different ways.
 Vulva owners have anatomy that is capable of multiple different types of orgasms and pleasure, so try something new today.

-Every vulva owner is vastly different in what, when, and how they enjoy receiving oral sex, so it’s important to note that what floats one person’s boat isn’t always going to float another, it’s crucial that you utilize lots of communication when giving or receiving oral sex.
+Every vulva owner is vastly different in what, when, and how they enjoy receiving oral sex.
+So it’s important to note that what floats one person’s boat isn’t always going to float another.
+Because of that, it’s crucial that you utilize lots of communication when giving or receiving oral sex.

-Let your partner know you’d like to try a new technique with them, and ask if they are comfortable with that, and would be kind enough to give you verbal feedback during and after.
+Let your partner know you’d like to try a new technique with them, and ask if they are comfortable with that, and ask for verbal feedback during and after.

 How To Kivin